 Inna Shaposhnikova, Case Manager – 718-943-6389

-Valentina Kharenko, Yulia Brisker, Helen Sherman, Albina Kopeykina, Natalie Graham, Aneta Jedynasty, Jamie Mott, Katherine Tucker, Laura Gisser, Tetyana Fialko, Tanya Chambers, Alex Varnavski, Tamar Jojishvili, Victoria Granovsky
+Valentina Kharenko, Yulia Brisker, Helen Sherman, Albina Kopeykina, Natalie Graham, Aneta Wasilewska, Jamie Mott, Laura Gisser, Tetyana Fialko, Tanya Chambers, Alex Varnavski, Tamar Jojishvili, Victoria Granovsky

 If you are an adult education instructor and looking for a position, please email Marina Bleyer, ESOL Director.